liuwuliuyun/tf-mcp-server/docs/conftest-avm-validation.md

 Validate Terraform plan files in a workspace folder against Azure security policies using Conftest.

 This tool validates existing plan files (`.tfplan`, `tfplan.binary`) in the specified workspace folder, or creates a new plan if only `.tf` files are present.
-Works with folders created by aztfexport or other Terraform operations in the `/workspace` directory.
+Works with folders created by aztfexport or other Terraform operations in the workspace root.

 **Parameters:**
-- `folder_name` (required): Name of the folder under `/workspace` containing the plan file (e.g., "exported-rg-acctest0001")
+- `folder_name` (required): Name of the folder under the configured workspace root containing the plan file (e.g., "exported-rg-acctest0001")
 - `policy_set` (optional, default: "all"): Policy set to use
 - `severity_filter` (optional): Severity filter for avmsec policies
 - `custom_policies` (optional): Comma-separated list of custom policy paths